diobat/ID.all/docs/index.rst

 Demodulation
 -------------

-Simply providing the program with a tuning frequency and a symbol rate will always return a string of bit, even in cases when there is nothing but background noise at the specified frequency.
+Simply providing the program with a tuning frequency and a symbol rate will always return a string of bits, even in cases when there is nothing but background noise at the specified frequency.
 The output comes in two forms:

 1.A real time print into the terminal instance the program is being run on.